 10. Enhances Fine Motor Skills and Hand-Eye Coordination

-Activities such as clapping, pasting, building blocks, holding crayons, or getting dressed help to develop a child’s fine motor skills.
+Activities such as clapping, pasting, building blocks, holding crayons, or getting dressed help develop a child’s fine motor skills.

 Coloring or drawing requires the child to use their eyes to follow their hand’s actions.
-As they become more independent things like buttoning or unbuttoning things or tying shoelaces help fine-tune hand-eye coordination (source).
+As they become more independent things like buttoning or unbuttoning things or tying shoelaces help fine-tune hand-eye coordination (9).

 Type of Preschool